-To beat the $1-\frac1e$ bound, some new models are introduced, including the online stochastic matching model proposed by \citet*{feldman2009online}.
-In this model, each online vertex samples its type from a known distribution.
-They proposed the ($1-\frac1e$)-competitive \emph{Suggested Matching}\footnote{They stated Suggested Matching and its related LP in unweighted form as they only considered unweighted matching, but it's straightforward to change it into edge-weighted form (see Section \ref{sec:preliminaries} for more details).} algorithm as a benchmark algorithm, and then proposed the first algorithm beating the $1-\frac1e$ bound for unweighted matching, under an assumption of integral arrival rates\footnote{The expected number of vertices of each online vertex type is an integer.}.
-Later works removed the integral assumption \cite{manshadi2012online, jaillet2014online, huang2021online, huang2022power} and generalized the results to vertex-weighted matching \cite{huang2021online, huang2022power} and edge-weighted matching with free disposal\footnote{An offline vertex can be matched multiple times, but only the heaviest edge remains in the end.} \cite{huang2022power}.
-On the other hand, under the integral assumption, the $1-\frac1e$ ratio was also surpassed for edge-weighted matching (without free disposal) \cite{haeupler2011online, brubach2020online}.
-However, for the general edge-weighted online stochastic matching problem \emph{without any further assumption}, there are no positive results beyond Suggested Matching.
+To beat the $1-\frac1e$ bound, some new models are introduced, including the \emph{online stochastic matching} model proposed by \citet*{feldman2009online}.
+In online stochastic matching, we assume the algorithm has some prior knowledge about online vertices.
+In particular, a bipartite graph of offline vertices and \emph{online vertex types} is given at the beginning, along with a distribution over the online vertex types.
+When arriving, each online vertex independently samples its type from that distribution.
+They introduced the ($1-\frac1e$)-competitive \emph{Suggested Matching}\footnote{They stated Suggested Matching and its related LP in the unweighted setting originally, but it's straightforward to generalize it to the edge-weighted setting (see Section \ref{sec:preliminaries} for more details).} algorithm as a benchmark, and proposed the first algorithm beating the $1-\frac1e$ bound in the \emph{unweighted} setting, under the further assumption of \emph{integral arrival rates}\footnote{The expected number of online vertices of each online vertex type is an integer.}, which were removed in some later works \cite{manshadi2012online, jaillet2014online, huang2021online, huang2022power}.
+To generalize the results to weighted matching, \citet*{huang2021online} considered that the online vertices follow a \emph{Poisson process} to simplify the analysis.
+They proved that it is asymptotically equivalent\footnote{They are asymptotically equivalent as the number of online vertices goes to infinity, regardless of the type distribution, etc. Prior works in the original model also assumed a large number of online vertices.} to the original model where the number of online vertices is fixed.
+The results are then generalized to \emph{vertex-weighted} matching \cite{huang2021online, huang2022power} and edge-weighted matching \emph{with free disposal}\footnote{An offline vertex can be matched multiple times, but only the heaviest edge remains in the end.} \cite{huang2022power}.
+On the other hand, under the integral assumption, the $1-\frac1e$ ratio was also surpassed in the edge-weighted setting \cite{haeupler2011online, brubach2020online}.